fionafibration/py-rolldice/README.md

 1d4 * 3: Roll a 4 sided die once and multiply by 3
 d4 * 3: Same as above, leaving out the number of dice will default to 1
 ```

 You get the idea.
 Spaces are optional and can actually be inserted anywhere in the rolls. `1 5 d 2 0 + 3 5` actually works.
+Additionally, operators do not follow PEMDAS and are instead evaluated left to right.

 #### Advanced syntax: